 Performance expectations for sending data from DSP pipelines to Splunk Enterprise

-This page provides reference information about the performance testing of the performed by Splunk, Inc when sending data to a Splunk index with the Send to Splunk HTTP Event Collector or the Send to a Splunk Index sink functions.
+This page provides reference information about the performance testing of the performed by Splunk, Inc when sending data to a Splunk index with the Send to a Splunk Index with Batching or the Send to a Splunk Index sink functions.
 Use this information to optimize your Splunk Enterprise pipeline performance.

 Many factors affect performance results, including file compression, event size, number of concurrent pipelines, deployment architecture, and hardware.
 These results represent reference information and do not represent performance in all environments.

 To go beyond these general recommendations, contact Splunk Services to work on optimizing performance in your specific environment.

 To maximize your performance, consider taking the following actions: